StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - $s$ is 64 bits, $γ$ is 64 bits — 128 bits total

-We don't need SplitMix's ability to generate _and_ split
+We don’t need SplitMix’s ability to generate _and_ split

 - We should really use all aux RNG bits for splitting, not generation
   - DotMix does this — and it has collision resistance proof